affan10/Java-Spring/README.md

 - Using ApplicationContextAware and BeanNameAware interfaces
 - Bean Definition Inheritance - Objects & List of Objects

-Code is based on JavaBrains Spring Framework Tutorial: https://www.youtube.com/watch?v=GB8k2-Egfv0&list=PLC97BDEFDCDD169D7
+Code is based on JavaBrains Spring Framework Tutorial